2026 Policy Agenda

 - Support equitable distribution of funding, resources, and increased access to public transportation.

-Support sustainable funding for prevention and wellness
+Increase and protect sustainable funding for chronic disease prevention

 - Increase funding streams for chronic disease prevention and improved social determinants of health.